cguy777/DumbSyslogSystem/README.md

 - DumbSyslogRelay
 - DumbSyslogViewer

 Their purpose should be mostly self-explanatory, but here's the explanation anyways: DumbSyslogServer provides traditional BSD syslog (RFC 3164) server capabilities.
 It also provides a mechanism for the real-time viewing of syslogs as they are received.
 DumbSyslogRelay is purely a relay for syslogs.
 It simply receives syslogs, and then forwards them to a specified server.
 DumbSyslogViewer is primarily designed to view logs as they are received, but will display all logs that are currently stored inside DumbSyslogServer's memory buffer.
 DumbSyslogViewer also has the capability to filter messages based on hostname/address, message body content, facility, and severity.
+DumbSyslogSystem is licensed under the 3-clause BSD license.

-## DumbSyslogServer Deployment Guide
+# DumbSyslogServer Deployment Guide

 This guide will walk you through a basic deployment of DumbSyslogServer on a fresh install of Debian 12.